BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 11. Adjournment

 SECTION 2.
-Robert’s Rule of Oder shall govern the meetings when not in conflict with the By-Laws of the Club.
+Robert’s Rule of Oder shall govern the meetings when not in conflict with the

 SECTION 3.
-Special Meetings may be called by the Commodore or the board of directors, or at the request in writing of ten (10) or more of the members in good standing.
+Special Meetings may be called by the Commodore or the board of directors, or

 SECTION 4.
 A majority vote shall carry on all matters, unless otherwise provided.